Nancy is a blind Los Angeles native who does website accessibility testing for Be Accessible Inc. in the Glendale, CA office.

 Q: What are some websites that you use that are very accessible?

 A: My bank’s website is very accessible.
 I bank with Wells Fargo and I am able to get everything done on that website without ever requiring the assistance of a sighted person to accomplish the tasks at hand.

 Q: Can you tell right away if a site is accessible and what do you do if it’s not?

 A: Yes, I can definitely tell right away.
-Sometimes my screen reader will simply announce link or button and nothing else.
+Sometimes my screen reader will simply announce a link or button and nothing else.
 Other times it will simply announce blank.
 If it is at all possible, I contact the website developers to let them know about their website being inaccessible.

 Q: How has technology made your day-to-day life more convenient?

-A: Assistive technology has allowed me to compete in equal grounds with my sighted peers in so many ways.
-It is because of assistive technology that I am able to have a job and to perform all functions and responsibilities required.
+A: Assistive technology has allowed me to compete on equal grounds with my sighted peers in so many ways.
+It is because of assistive technology that I am able to have a job and to perform all the functions and responsibilities required.
 I can pretty much do everything a sighted person can, using my computer with the screen reading software and with my iPhone.

 Q: Do you feel companies are becoming more inclusive to the visually impaired?